nguyenvanduocit/ebook-template/README.md

 ## Description

-This repository contains a simple template for building [Pandoc](http://pandoc.org/) documents;
+This repository contains a simple template for building [Pandoc](http://pandoc.org/) documents into ebook;
 Pandoc is a suite of tools to compile markdown files into EPUB file.

 ## Usage